StevenCheswick/ALTR_TechChallenge/README.md

 ---Future Additions---

-I would have liked to use MockMVC and Mockito frameworks to use Mock Objects simulate the behaviour of the real objects, however I ran into maven and Springboot issues setting up the dependencies and was not able to get the frameworks into my project.
+I would have liked to have used MockMVC and Mockito frameworks to test with Mock Objects to simulate the behaviour of the real objects, however I ran into maven and Springboot issues setting up the dependencies and was not able to get the frameworks into my project, however fo any future version these are testing tools I would likely use for a similar project.